EPA Halts Biggest Proposed Mountaintop Removal Mine

 "Local residents have been actively challenging the approval of this permit at the Spruce No. 1 Mine in Logan County for more than a decade.
 This massive mine would have buried seven miles of streams, destroyed thousands of acres of land and disrupted local communities.

-"According to the EPA, today’s announcement marks the first time since the Clean Water Act passed 37 years ago this Sunday that the agency has used its authority under the law to review a previously permitted project.
+"Today’s announcement marks the first time since the Clean Water Act passed 37 years ago this Sunday that the EPA has used its authority under the law to veto a previously permitted project.
 We applaud today's action by EPA, which underscores the need for the Obama administration to develop new regulations to end mountaintop removal mining once and for all."